Divergence of separated nets with respect to displacement equivalence: Introduction

-If $\disp(f)<\infty$, then we say that $f$ is a mapping of \emph{bounded displacement}. \end{define} Research into separated nets in Euclidean spaces has broadly centred around the question of to what extent any two separated nets in a Euclidean space are similar, as metric spaces.
-To formulate this question more precisely, it is necessary to prescribe what it means for two separated nets to be the considered similar, or put differently, to define a symmetric relation on the class of separated nets in a Euclidean space.
+Research into separated nets in Euclidean spaces has broadly centred around the question of to what extent any two separated nets in a Euclidean space are similar, as metric spaces.
+To formulate this question more precisely, it is necessary to prescribe what it means for two separated nets to be considered similar, or put differently, to define a symmetric relation on the class of separated nets in a Euclidean space.
 Two such notions, which are in fact equivalence relations, have been studied most prominently.

 The most narrow of these notions is that of bounded displacement equivalence.
 Two separated nets $X,Y\subseteq \R^{d}$ are said to be \emph{bounded displacement equivalent}, or \emph{BD equivalent}, if there exists a bijection $f\colon X\to Y$ for which $\disp(f)<\infty$.
-To demonstrate how constrictive BD equivalence is, we point out that for any separated net $X\subseteq \R^{d}$, $X$ is not $BD$ equivalent to $2X$\footnote{The reader may wish to verify this as an exercise; alternatively we note that this fact is a special case of Proposition~\ref{prop:nat_dens_different} of the present work.}.
-Hence, even linear bijections $\R^{d}\to\R^{d}$ may transform a separated net to a BD non-equivalent separated net.
+To demonstrate how constrictive BD equivalence is, we point out that for any separated net $X\subseteq \R^{d}$, $X$ is not $BD$ equivalent to $2X$.\footnote{The reader may wish to verify this as an exercise; alternatively we note that this fact is a special case of Proposition~\ref{prop:nat_dens_different} of the present work.} Hence, even linear bijections $\R^{d}\to\R^{d}$ may transform a separated net to a BD non-equivalent separated net.

 For the second notion, two separated nets $X,Y\subseteq \R^{d}$ are called \emph{bilipschitz equivalent}, or \emph{BL equivalent}, if there is a bilipschitz bijection $f\colon X\to Y$.
 This defines a much looser form of equivalence in comparison to BD equivalence.
-In fact, it is a highly non-trivial question, posed by Gromov\cite{Grom} in 1993, whether BL equivalence distinguishes at all between the separated nets of a multidimensional Euclidean space.
+In fact, it is a highly non-trivial question, posed by Gromov~\cite{Grom} in 1993, whether BL equivalence distinguishes at all between the separated nets of a multidimensional Euclidean space.
 Moreover, we point out that BD equivalence is easily seen to be stronger than BL equivalence.

 For all Euclidean spaces of dimension at least two, Gromov's question was answered negatively in 1998 by Burago and Kleiner~\cite{BK1} and (independently) McMullen~\cite{McM}; the papers \cite{BK1} and \cite{McM} verify the existence of a separated nets in $\R^{d}$, $d\geq 2$, which are not BL equivalent to the integer lattice.